How to Collect Late Payments From Your Customers

 In addition, if your customers don’t pay on-time, this could hurt your business’s finances.
 For instance, without projected cash flow, you may be unable to pay your own vendor payments or credit card bills, thus hurting your credit history.

-A well-defined process can help you establish expectations with your customers in order to collect your money, without offending or embarrassing them.
-Follow the strategies listed in this post so that you can recover payments faster the next time you’re dealing with a delinquent account.
+However, a well-defined process can help you ensure that customers are aware of their payment options and any outstanding deadlines, without offending or embarrassing them.
+Follow the strategies listed in this post so that you can recover payments faster in the future.

 1. Send a Reminder Email

 The first and easiest step to take when you’re trying to collect a late payment is to send a reminder email.
-Everyone gets busy, and it’s very possible that your customer simply missed your invoice or forgot to send their payment.
-A polite and professional email may be all it takes to nudge them in the right direction.
+Prior to sending a reminder email, review the customer’s payment history.
+If they’ve consistently paid on time, it’s very possible they either missed your invoice or forget to submit their payment.
+However, a polite email may be all it takes to nudge them in the right direction!

 Many businesses give their customers a grace period to pay their bills without penalty – often up to 30 days.
-However, sending an email during this period may help you and your customers avoid a more serious situation.
-Creating an email template in advance can standardize the process and reduce the stress of deciding what to write each time.
+However, sending an email during this period may be a helpful reminder.
+Creating an email template in advance can streamline the process, enabling you to hopefully get paid faster!

 2. Make a Courtesy Phone Call

-If sending an email doesn’t prompt the customer to submit their payment, you may need to follow up with a courtesy call.
-Whether you’re making the call yourself or asking your customer service department to do it, you should follow a script to ensure that your message is conveyed effectively.
+If sending an email doesn’t prompt the customer to submit their payment, you may need to follow up with a phone call.
+Whether you’re making the call yourself or asking your customer service department to do it, the person making the call should follow a script to ensure the message is conveyed effectively.

 Phone calls also give you with the opportunity to make a more personal connection with your customers.
 For instance, you can ask for feedback on the products or services you provided.
 Asking how you can improve in the future can allow you to build stronger customer relationships, which could ultimately enhance your business model.